webrtc/samples/CONTRIBUTING.md

 WebRTC developers monitor outstanding pull requests.
 They may request changes to the pull request before accepting.
 They will also verify that a CLA has been signed.

 The [Developer's Guide](https://bit.ly/webrtcdevguide) for this repo has more detailed information about code style, structure and validation.

+The [README](test/README.md) in the test folder has all the information needed for setting up the development enviroment and how create tests for the demo pages.